Helicobacter

 General information

-Helicobacter spp. are helical or curved, gram-negative bacteria.
-For culture, they need especially enriched culture media.
-The Helicobacter genus comprises at least 35 species.
-Some Helicobacter species colonise the gastric mucosa, while others colonise the intestine and liver of humans or animals.
-In humans, Helicobacter pylori is correlated with gastritis and stomach ulcers, but it is not normally relevant in animals.
-It is an anthroponotic disease – in other words, an infection of an animal with a human pathogen.
+Helicobacter (H.) spp. are helical or curved, gram-negative bacteria.
+At least 35 species are known; some of them colonise the gastric mucosa, while others colonise the intestine and liver of humans or animals.
+Transmission occurs via the oral-oral or possibly also the anal-oral route.
+In humans, H. pylori is correlated with gastritis and stomach ulcers and can also be transmitted to animals.
+However, it is not pathognomonic in dogs.

-Gastric Helicobacter spp. include H. felis, H. bizzozeronii, H.heilmannii, H. salomonis; the intestinal ones comprise H. canis, H. bilis, H. cinaedi, Flexispira rappini.
-Transmission occurs by oral-oral route, or possibly also by anal-oral route.
-Flexispira rappini, which is also assigned to the Helicobacter genus, is associated with the occurrence of abortions in sheep.
-Aborted lambs show multifocal hepatic necroses which are similar to the liver lesions seen in campylobacter infections.
+Gastric Helicobacter spp. include, H. heilmannii, H. felis, H. bizzozeronii, H. salomonis and others; the intestinal ones comprise, for example, H. canis, H. bilis, H. cinaedi as well as Flexispira rappini.
+Flexispira rappini, which is also assigned to the genus Helicobacter, is associated with abortions in sheep.
+Aborted lambs show multifocal hepatic necroses – similar to campylobacter infections.